 Ten Tips for Successful Book Clubs

 - Choose the right members: A book club is only as good as its members.
 Aim to include people who are genuinely passionate about reading and open to discussing different ideas and viewpoints.
 Consider a mix of personalities and backgrounds to ensure diverse and enriching conversations.
+If you need members outside your friend group, you’d be surprised how many other local readers would love to join you.
+Ask your local bookstore or library if you can temporarily place a flyer looking for members.
+Ask friends who aren’t readers if they have any other friends or co-workers who love to read.

 - Establish clear guidelines and expectations: Before starting your book club, it’s essential to establish some basic rules and expectations.
 Discuss how often you’ll meet, where you’ll gather, and how book selections will be made.
 Make sure everyone is on the same page regarding the purpose and goals of the club.